flamingo-stack/ui-kit/src/styles/README.md

 If migrating from individual style files:

 1. Remove individual `@import` statements for ODS files
-2. Replace with single `@import "@flamingo/ui-kit/styles"`
+2. Replace with single `@import "@flamingo-stack/openframe-frontend-common/styles"`
 3. Delete duplicate style files from your project
 4. Update any hardcoded colors/spacing to use CSS variables
 5. Test that platform theming still works correctly

 ## Contributing

-When adding new styles to the ui-kit:
+When adding new styles to the openframe-frontend-common:

 1. **Design tokens** go in the appropriate `ods-*.css` file
 2. **Application-specific styles** go in `app-globals.css`